apnordin/09-ReadMe-Generator/Develop/README.md

 ```

 ## Usage
-Here is where I will enter user info.
+Here is where I will enter usage info.

 ## Tests
 To run tests, run the following command: